classmodel/class-web/README.md

 [chart.js](https://www.chartjs.org/), though we might deviate from that later.

 To format and lint the code, we use [biome](https://biomejs.dev/) as it combines eslint, prettier in one package.
-To check types, we use typescript script `pnpm typecheck` as other commands ignore types.

 **Further plans/ideas**